MarlinFirmware/AutoBuildMarlin/README.md

 ### Configuration Editor

 - Open the file `Configuration.h` or `Configuration_adv.h` to use the Configuration Editor.
-Instead of a very long text file you'll see a very long form divided up into sections.
+You may need to right-click on the window tab and choose "Reopen Editor with…" to activate the Config Editor.
+The Config Editor replaces the text view with a form divided up into sections.

   - Use the "Filter" field to locate options by name.
   - Click the "Show Comments" checkbox to show or hide comments.
   - Click the title of a section to hide/show that section.
   - Hold down `alt`/`option` and click on any title to hide/show all sections.

 - Configuration files are annotated to provide some hints to configuration tools.
 Edit the configuration file text to add your own `@section` markers, provide allowed values for options, or improve documentation.
-Please submit your improvements and suggestions for improving the configuration experience.
+Please submit your improvements and suggestions to improve the configuration experience.

 ### Auto Build